Source: Courtesy of Wikimedia Commons

 By 1805 Willson owned his land, but not contentment; “I have been separated from all flesh, religious and profane by the moving of a Spirit . . . often seeking lonely places wherein to retire and worship the Spirit that had received my soul in trust, to which I gave full credence and did obey. . . .
 I gained admittance [6 Feb.
 1805] . . . into the society of the people called Quakers, after many years of tribulation and a rising and falling of the mind.”
 At the end of seven years of prominent and respected, but silent, membership in the Yonge Street Meeting Willson’s “Spirit” “required him publicly to testify of the being of a God.”
 “I had thought they were as I knew I was, – feeling the movings of a Spirit on the mind.”
 Not long before he was formally expelled from the Yonge Street Meeting on 15 Oct.
 1812, Willson must have discovered that for the most part his contemporary Friends, pious, plain, reserved, austere, spiritually unadventurous, and distrustful of worship through music and art, were certainly not as he was.
 “I appeared to the Elders and ministers of the church as a wild man from the desert . . .
 I wept bitterly . . .
 I was commanded . . . to sit in silence. . . .”
 “He then retired peaceably to his own house; some few followed him, who were anxious to obtain better information.
 These patiently heard, weighed the subjects and found full unity and friendship with him.”
 “Therefore we became a separate people . . . as our discipline led to peace with all people more than any one in our knowledge, we called ourselves Children of Peace, because we were but young therein.”

 Now according to Willson’s thinking, as revealed in a long list of publications, manuscripts, hundreds of hymns, and even in the symbolism of the buildings he designed, “God is peace” and lies at the “centre” of the divine-human soul or mind; “The mind hath as many parts in it as there are in the creation, and the centre of it we wish to find.”
 The guide to this peaceful centre in which innocence and experience, joy and misery, heaven and hell are joined is light or wisdom.
 Willson’s passion for light, both inner and outer, can still be seen in the temple he designed as early as 1822, which the Children of Peace, led by master builder Ebenezer Doan, completed and opened 29 Oct.
 1831; it “contains 2952 panes of glass and is lighted once a-year with 116 candles” on the eve of the September Harvest Feast, one of three instituted by Willson as festivals of neighbourhood unity.
-Like his monthly sacrifices for charity, when the congregation came by itself to the temple with their alms offerings, these feasts were accompanied by processions of women in white singing beneath marching banners, by a band of well-trained musicians, by music from pipe organs built by Robert Coates, chanted poems, meditations spoken by Willson, and all proving his belief that “It is right to be delighted with the things of God.”
+Like his monthly sacrifices for charity, when the congregation came by itself to the temple with their alms offerings, these feasts were accompanied by processions of women in white singing beneath marching banners, by a band of well-trained musicians, by music from pipe organs built by Richard Coates, chanted poems, meditations spoken by Willson, and all proving his belief that “It is right to be delighted with the things of God.”
 Led unofficially by Willson, the “few hundreds” that gathered about him in Sharon followed towards the “centre” so well that without detailed or rigid doctrinal frameworks they were able to worship God practically with the fullest development of such diverse talents as music and cooking, economic cooperation (“a fund for the mutual benefit of each other”), and supporting a domestic science school for girls.
 One of the loveliest examples of their architecture is a study they built for Willson “composed entirely of glass” where at his writing desk he kept proving his belief that “Eden consists [not] of a certain tract of land; but . . . is known by a certain condition of the mind”; “. . . there were no poor in Sharon.”

 Music had been one of the reasons Willson originally quarrelled with the Quakers; the political implications of his communal experiment were, in 1837, very nearly the cause of the temple’s destruction.
 Sharon was well known to the authorities (the Family Compact) since Willson made publicly announced expeditions down to York (Toronto) with choir and band where he once preached “that there ought neither to be masters nor servants; that all mankind are equal.”
 Scorned, threatened with jail, or worse, in the early days of the Children, Willson later met such jibes as “village of Priapus,” “Orgies,” “superstition and idolatry,” and “Children of Wrath.”
 But when in 1837 he would not approve William Lyon Mackenzie’s policy of violence, some of his own people called him “Tory”!
 And some of the Children, including two of his sons, joined Mackenzie’s rebels, were arrested and imprisoned for several months; “it was with difficulty that the militia could be restrained from destroying their temple.”
 But by 1842 this difficult turn on the road to “Peace” had been smoothed out.
 Willson’s guidance was once more accepted and until his death Sharon flourished as never before.